nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure \___.
 Sequence diagram for `EditCommand` execution

-The following activity diagram summarises the flow of events when `OverdueCommand` is executed.
+The following activity diagram summarises the flow of events when `EditCommand` is executed.

 ![EditActivity](images/EditStudentActivityDiagram.png)